crossroads/api.goodcity/README.md

 ## Background Jobs

 Using the ActiveJob gem, some jobs are queued in Redis and then run later using Sidekiq workers.
-For example, Twilio SMS, exception notification (airbrake) and email delivery.
+For example, Twilio SMS, exception notification (rollbar) and email delivery.

 In development mode, use